techidaily/site-bypass-frp/source/_posts/about-xiaomi-redmi-note-13-proplus-5g-frp-bypass-by-drfone-android.md

 The ****Xiaomi Redmi Note 13 Pro+ 5G FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Xiaomi Redmi Note 13 Pro+ 5G device after it has been reset.
 By requesting the Google account credentials tied to the Xiaomi Redmi Note 13 Pro+ 5G device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Xiaomi Redmi Note 13 Pro+ 5G device.
 In essence, the Xiaomi Redmi Note 13 Pro+ 5G FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Xiaomi Redmi Note 13 Pro+ 5G device, providing additional protection.
-Each [Xiaomi device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Xiaomi device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Xiaomi Redmi Note 13 Pro+ 5G device.
 It activates when you perform a factory reset on your Xiaomi smartphone without signing out of the associated Google account.

 ### Usage of Xiaomi Redmi Note 13 Pro+ 5G FRP Code